Trip Date: September 9-11, 2021

 Campsites: Upper Lena Lake & Lake of the Angels

 Summit: Mt.
-Stone (ascent via South Face—Upper West Ridge; descent via West Ridge—Southwest Slope [Route 1] )
+Stone (rock scramble via South Face—Upper West Ridge; descent via West Ridge—Southwest Slope [Route 1] )

 Related Posts